 Negative thinking begone!

-For over twenty years, I have assisted thousands of clients in developing their careers and lives.
+For over twenty-four years, I have assisted thousands of clients in developing their careers and lives.

 Numerous issues become potential barriers to people and most are minor and are easily solved.
 However, the significant and recurring barrier is NEGATIVE THINKING…a highly destructive and unnecessary self-sabotage.